 - Caffeine and certain prescription medications

 People have been relying on cannabis for its therapeutic properties since ancient times.
-The Atharvaveda, a Hindu text dating to circa 1500 BC, mentions cannabis for its known health properties.
+The Atharvaveda, a Hindu text dating to 1500 BC, mentions cannabis for its known health properties.
 In addition, a Chinese medical text from 1200 AD describes the use of cannabis for insomnia.

 Today, more and more people are turning to CBD for its anecdotal therapeutic properties.

-How CBD works for insomnia
+How CBD Works for Insomnia

 The limited research into CBD and sleep mean that the effects of CBD aren’t well understood.
 Early research indicates CBD impacts the brain’s proteins and cells.

 Cannabidiol (CBD) is extracted from Cannabis sativa, either from the hemp or cannabis plants.
-One of the most common forms of CBD is a mixture of CBD and a carrier oil, such as MCT oil and other extracts.
-Non-psychoactive, CBD oil contains less than 0.3% THC (the cannabinoid that is responsible for the intoxicating effects of cannabis).
+One of the most common forms of CBD is a mixture of CBD and carrier oil, such as MCT oil and other extracts.
+Non-psychoactive, CBD oil contains less than 0.3% THC (the cannabinoid responsible for the intoxicating effects of cannabis).

-Research findings on CBD for the treatment of insomnia
+Research Findings on CBD for the Treatment of Insomnia

 In 2019, researchers examined whether CBD could improve sleep and anxiety.
-Of the study’s 72 subjects, 47 reported experiencing anxiety, and the remaining 25 reported poor sleep.
+Of the study’s 72 subjects, 47 reported experiencing stress, and the remaining 25 reported poor sleep.
 Each of the study’s subjects received 25 mg of CBD daily.
 After the first month, 79.2% experienced less anxiety, and 66.7% reported improved sleep.

 One longitudinal study, published in Medicines, collected data from 490 people from June 2019 to May 2018.
 The subjects initially rated their insomnia symptoms on a scale of 1 – 10, 10 being severe.
-On average, for all participants, initial symptoms were 6.6.
+On average, for all participants, initial signs were 6.6.

 The participants used cannabis bud, with THC potency averaged at 20%, with an upper limit of 30%.
 CBD potency was 5.7% on average and capped at 30%.
 The cannabis was administered by vaporizer, pipe, or joint.
-During the course of the study, the average insomnia symptom rating decreased to 2.2, an overall rating decrease of 4.5.
+During the study, the average insomnia symptom rating decreased to 2.2, an overall rating decrease of 4.5.

 In conjunction with another Consumer Reports survey of 1,267 American adults, 80% reported poor sleep at least once a week.
-Prescription medications and traditional over-the-counter remedies not only have risks, but they are also often ineffective.
+Prescription medications and traditional over-the-counter remedies have risks, but they are also often ineffective.

 A 2017 Current Psychiatry Reports review of other research suggests that CBD may directly affect sleep through interaction with receptors in the brain that modulate circadian rhythms.

-Using CBD for insomnia
+Using CBD for Insomnia

 CBD has several forms: oils/tinctures, pills/capsules, and edibles, such as gummies.
 Bodyweight, body chemistry, and the type of sleep disorder will affect the dosage and how CBD works for each individual.

-In clinical trials, dosages ranged from 25 – 1500 mg per day.
+In clinical trials, dosages ranged from 25 to 1500 mg per day.
 It’s best to start with a low dosage and gradually increase it until the dosage that works is reached.
 Don’t expect immediate results; it may take as much as a month to realize the benefits of CBD for insomnia.

-Author Gabriel Aly uses the following CBD bedtime drink, a mix of tart cherry and white grape juices with ½ a dropper of valerian root tincture, and the preferred dosage of CBD oil.
+Author Gabriel Aly uses the following CBD bedtime drink, a mix of tart cherry and white grape juices with ½ a dropper of valerian root tincture and the preferred dosage of CBD oil.

-Tart cherries are high in melatonin and valerian is a traditional homeopathic sleep aid.
+Tart cherries are high in melatonin, and valerian is a traditional homeopathic sleep aid.
 That means it’s difficult to say which of the valerian, cherries, or CBD is the most active ingredient for insomnia.
 At the very least, the cocktail is a refreshing change from OTC and prescription sleep aids.
-An added benefit is that most physicians do not recommend such sleep aids for more than 2 weeks.
+An added benefit is that most physicians do not recommend such sleep aids for more than two weeks.

 Cooking with CBD can be another way to take CBD.
 Often it’s possible to do a straight substitution of CBD oil for olive or vegetable oil.
 It’s also possible to infuse butter with CBD and cook with that in recipes that call for butter.
 It’s important to remember that CBD edibles are slower to show results.

-The outlook for CBD and insomnia
+The Outlook for CBD and Insomnia